The Tri-borough Perinatal Mental Health Service (PMHS) have an exciting opportunity for motivated and creative Band 7 Nurses (substantive),

 - Providing on-going training, supervision, consultation and advice on mental health issues in childbearing to a range of professionals who work closely with this group of women

-- Participating on rotation in the service daily Duty rota, to support the triage of new referrals and urgent / emergency presentations in the maternity units
+- Participating on rotation in the service daily Duty rota, to support the triage of new referrals and urgent / emergency presentations in the maternity units, or community

 - Supervising and mentoring students in the service.